 As part of your program design, consider using A/B testing—comparing two versions of a particular element to see which one performs better—and your learning evaluation metrics to judge which element(s) was most effective so you can follow the best approach when taking the whole program live.

-When you've designed how metrics will be captured, aggregated, and displayed, it's time to launch your program.
+When you've designed how you'll capture, aggregate, and display metrics, it's time to launch your program.
 We recommend setting up dashboards to monitor metrics throughout the program.

 Step 4 Objectives